Court of the Myrtles: Comares Baths

 The royal hammam of the palace, the Comares Baths, is one of the largest and best-preserved hammams built on the Iberian Peninsula.
 Although dating to the time of Isma'il I, Yusuf I probably also refurbished or modified some of it.
 Because of the exceptional state of preservation, the baths are not normally accessible to tourists today, in order to protect them.
 Like other Islamic hammams, it follows the general principles and components of Roman baths.
 A changing room or resting room, the bayt al-maslak͟h (its Arabic name), corresponds to the Roman apodyterium.
 It is also known in Spanish as the Sala de las Camas ('Hall of the Beds').
 This is the most impressive room in the complex, preserving almost all of its original elements including its tile and stucco decoration, its flooring, and a fountain.
 An inscription on its upper level suggests that it may have been given its final form by Muhammad V, perhaps around the same time that the nearby Palace of the Lions was being built.
 It is shaped like a small square courtyard with four columns upholding an upper-level gallery.
 Two iwans or enclosed side rooms are located on the west and east sides of the hall, separated from the main space by a double arch.
 The central space is covered by a square lantern ceiling of wood, which provides illumination and ventilation.
 The decoration includes two poems by Ibn al-Jayyab.
 The painted colours of the decoration, however, date from an 1866 restoration by Rafael Contreras, when the ceiling and other elements were also repaired.

-After the bayt al-maslak͟h are three rooms with vaulted brick ceilings with star-shaped openings.
-The first is the bayt al-barid (cold room), which contains a fountain.
-The second is the bayt al-wastani (middle room or warm room), which is the largest of the steam rooms and is divided into three "naves" by two sets of arches.
+After the bayt al-maslak͟h are three rooms with vaulted brick ceilings pierced by star-shaped openings.
+The first room is the bayt al-barid (cold room), which contains a fountain.
+The second is the bayt al-wastani (middle room or warm room), which is the largest of the steam rooms and is divided into three "naves" by two sets of arches, with the central space being much larger than the two side spaces.
 The last room is the bayt al-sak͟hun (hot room), which has two wall niches containing fountains that provided cold and hot water.
 Behind the hot room was a service room containing a furnace that burned wood to heat water in a boiler which produced steam.
-The hot steam was than channeled through a hypocaust system: a network of clay pipes that runs under the floors and to heat the rooms.
+The hot steam was channeled through a hypocaust system: a network of clay pipes that runs under the floors to heat the rooms.
 Some of the tiles in the steam rooms were replaced in the 16th century and feature the imperial motto of Charles V and his dynasty, "Plus Ultra".